Frequently asked questions

 Do not create another test code if you paused a student's assessment; reuse the one you were using when you paused the assessment.
 You can resume an assessment if it has not been submitted:

-https://test.linkitau.com/and enter the test code you were using when you paused the assessment.
-You can find your test codes in Test Review and Manual Grading under the Online Testing tab.
+Go to https://test.linkitau.com/and enter the test code you were using when you paused the assessment.
+You can find your test codes in Manage Test Codes under the Online Testing tab.

 You will be shown the list of students assigned to that assessment.
 Click on the student's name whose assessment you paused and click Select to continue assessing them.